For the potential explorer, wild caves hold amazing resources, but also challenging dangers.

 South Cumberland/Buggytop Cave

-NOTE: All caves on Tennessee State Natural Area lands, with the exception of Lost Creek Cave, are closed to the public, year-round.
-However, researchers may apply for a permit through the Tennessee Division of Natural Areas.
+NOTE: All caves on Tennessee State Natural Area land, with the exception of Lost Creek Cave, are closed to the public, year-round.
+However, researchers may apply for a permit through the Tennessee Division of Natural Areas, link below.

 Hero image Bunkum Cave ©TennesseePhotographs.com.